Pizza Dough: an awesome simple pizza dough that will work.

 THIS IS THE TRICKY PART AND WILL REQUIRE REPETITIONS

-put the pizza crust back into the pan
+put the dough back into the pan

 push dough with fingers to form to the pan as needed